Éric Laplante: Playing career

-Personal Life
+Personal life

 In 2007, Éric Laplante and Ninja Elgin were arrested for Manslaughter stemming from an incident in which a drug deal went wrong in January, 2006.
-The two men were to meet drug dealer Benjamin Lefenbvre at a house in nearby Chateauguay, Quebec.
+The two men were to meet drug dealer Benjamin Lefebvre at a house in nearby Chateauguay, Quebec.
 The drug deal went wrong and Elgin shot at Lefebvre.
 Laplante and Elgin pleaded guilty to manslaughter and were sentenced to 11 years in prison.